Taking the Next Step in Academic Science

 Finding a Faculty Position

 Looking for that professorship is a daunting process.
 What do search committees look for?
-Where do you find information?
-What should you do at an interview?
-What are the pitfalls?
-Come find out from faculty at different career stages who have experienced all aspects of the process.
+Where do you find more about jobs?
+What questions should you ask?
+What do you need to keep in mind?
+Come find out from faculty from MIT and other local universities who have experienced both sides of the fence!

 Are you wondering what it means to be a postdoc at MIT?
 What benefits are you eligible for?
 What is your exact status and how does that impact your time here?
 The questions and more will be addressed by a panel of speakers focusing on issues for postdocs.
 If you've just come to MIT, be sure to come and get some facts.